pim-n/pims-custom-scripts/README.md

 # scripts
-Collection of my little shell scripts that make my life easier.
+Collection of shell scripts that make my life easier.